Clostridium botulinum: Wound botulism

-Most people who develop wound botulism inject drugs several times a day, so determining a timeline of when onset symptoms first occurred and when the toxin entered the body can be difficult.
-It is more common in people who inject black tar heroin.
+Wound botulism is extremely rare.
+Most people who develop wound botulism are those who inject illicit drugs several times a day, so determining a timeline of when onset symptoms first occurred and when the toxin entered the body can be difficult.
+It is most common in people who inject black tar heroin, and those who inject intramuscularly or subcutaneously, rather than intravenously.
 Wound botulism signs and symptoms include: